-Most homebuyers will make their purchase contingent on a home inspection.
+Most buyers looking at homes for sale in Dillard will make their purchase contingent on a home inspection.
 This is usually done by a licensed inspector but not always.
 Sometimes buyers will have multiple inspections if they want an opinion on something specific such as HVAC, plumbing, termites, or a pool.
 Typically a home inspection contingency is to be completed within the first week or two after the contract is accepted.

 If the buyer is not satisfied with the inspection or appraisal, they may request a renegotiation of the contract.
 If this happens, you really need to stay objective.
 If an inspector finds an issue, you are now legally required to disclose it to any future buyers.
 If the appraisal comes back low, we could try to argue the appraisal though it is rare for an appraiser change their figure.
 Also if the appraisal is initially lower than the offer, the buyer could still potentially walk.